codemeta/codemeta/developer-guide.md

 PURL, UPC, URL, URN
 ```

-The following example instance file fragment indicates that the software package being
+The following example CodeMeta document fragment indicates that the software package being
 described has a component that has the Digital Object Identifier *doi:10.5063/F1VM496BXYZ*.
 ```